The UK Deloitte Alumni Network has been saved

 Connecting the network

-The Deloitte Alumni Network is a community of over 14,000 people; a network of professionals who support each other, wherever we might be today.
+The Deloitte Alumni Network is a community of over 14,000 people; a network of professionals who support each other, and stay connected, wherever we might be today.

-As part of our alumni community, you’ll know how much we value your talent, your professional development and your career aspirations.
-Connecting the network means continuing to be supported in your career journey and having access to the opportunities which the network provides.
+If you’ve worked at Deloitte, you’ll know how much we value your talent, your professional development and your career aspirations.
+Join our alumni community and we’ll continue to be support you in your career journey with access to all sorts of opportunities, insights and connections.

 Join the Deloitte Alumni Network today